Popcorn-Factory/lee-hyperreal-ror2/README.md

 </a>

 ## Known Issues
-- Sometimes the Ultimate Icon overlays on top of each other in the corner.
 - In networked situations, if you emote, everyone playing Lee will have their weapons removed, this does not affect how he functions, purely visual.
-- AI controlled Lee: Hyperreals may spam Ultimate, stealing the camera, but only for the person hosting the game.
 - In very rare cases, Lee: Hyperreal can move even after dying.
 This is usually the case in networked situations where you perform a move and die in the same frame.
 - Camera locks up if you change the settings to not move the camera while in snipe stance
 - When enemies are frozen during an ultimate, Golems may have bugged animators and their legs may go up into their torso, this effect is temporary and mostly just looks goofy that's all.